-Hi – my name's Keegan, and this is my blog.
-It's where I write stuff down after I've given it some thought.
-Hopefully you get something useful out of your time here!
+My name's Keegan, and this is my site.
+It's where I write things down after I've given them some thought.
+Hopefully you get something useful out of your time here.

 Block May 14, 2020